Hexagon shaped overlay

 A conversation with Zoheb Hassan, PhD. from Frost & Sullivan

-Dr. Zoheb Hassan, a senior consultant at Frost & Sullivan, spoke with the CAS team to share his insights on the complexities that define the current drug discovery landscape.
+Dr. Zoheb Hassan, a Principal consultant at Frost & Sullivan’s Healthcare and Life Science Practice based in London, UK, spoke with the CAS team to share his insights on the complexities that define the current drug discovery landscape.
 His perspectives highlight the challenges in managing and packaging the increasing flood of data into actionable insights and the primary reason drug discovery is being held back—a lack of data prioritization.

 CAS: Dr. Hassan, would you start by telling us more about your role at Frost & Sullivan?